philipqnguyen/tdd_demo/README.md

   * This time, our test fails with `Expected not to include "Call Charter and get the cheapest plan"`
   * That was the completed todo item... it shouldn't show up on the index page.

-19. Let's fix that by going back into the controller and assign only the completed todo items to the instance variable.
+19. Let's fix that by going back into the controller and assign only the incomplete todo items to the instance variable.
   ``` ruby
   class TodosController < ApplicationController
     def index